 When it comes to babies, they come when they come.
 Just because a baby hasn’t arrived by the time of an estimated due date doesn’t mean that you should start to panic.
 When humans first started having children, did they count out 40 weeks and stick to an exact calendar?

 That extra week was very important for us.
-According to state law in Arizona, after 42 weeks, if the baby has not been born, care must transfer from a midwife to a doctor in a hospital.6 We were doing our best to stay away from unnecessary medical intervention, so we were glad to have a little more breathing room.
+According to state law in Arizona, after 42 weeks, if the baby has not been born, care must transfer from a midwife to a doctor in a hospital. ((At this point, the state would consider the pregnancy to be higher risk, though just crossing the 42 week mark doesn’t spontaneously put the baby at risk.))
+We were doing our best to stay away from unnecessary medical intervention, so we were glad to have a little more breathing room.

 Still, we were caught in a waiting game.
 Even if everything is going fine, you can easily get anxious.
 When will we see our little guy?
 When will things start?
 What will be the first signs?

 Saturday, November 29, we thought we would be finding out those answers.
-On that morning, Shannon thought that her water had broken.7 Our morning plans quickly changed into waiting to see what would happen.
+On that morning, Shannon thought that her water had broken. ((Obviously, water can’t break.
+This term refers to the spontaneous rupture of the amniotic sac surrounding the baby.))
+Our morning plans quickly changed into waiting to see what would happen.
 Was she feeling any contractions?
 Was this finally it?

 While my wife had been feeling Braxton Hicks contractions for some time, she wasn’t feeling anything else.
 And after a check by our midwife, it was determined that her water hadn’t broken yet.
 Another sigh of relief: if she had broken her water, we’d be put on a clock.
 With no rupture, we had no such rush.